tedkim97/tedkim97.github.io/_posts/2021-01-10-python_decorators.md

 ---

 # TL;DR
 I wrote a set of Python decorators that I use while writing/debugging code.
 [Here's the link to the gist](https://gist.github.com/tedkim97/32e4ce8d371d2d726ba26b1a556f4790).
+Although if you have an incredibly complex piece of python code, odds are you should just use a IDE or debugger...

 Read more if you want a dramatization with the reasoning.

 # Introduction & Why
 I end up using python as a prototyping language because it has dynamic typing and deep library support.
 In addition, Python is a popular language for statistical libraries, so I also end up working with numpy arrays frequently.